Computer Vision for Companies

 As entrepreneurs, we are always on the lookout for the next big thing.
 In the software development industry, there are so many areas to explore.
 Currently, one particular technology that’s capturing the attention of many software companies is Computer Vision.
 But what is Computer Vision?
 How can companies use it to increase revenue?
 Let’s find out.

 How did Computer Vision start?
 The Computer Vision field was born in research laboratories in the US in the mid-1950s, but the first commercial application of Computer Vision was in the 1980s with the Optical Character Recognition system.
 These systems would visually recognize printed alphanumeric characters and symbols.

-During this time period, the Optical Mouse was also introduced, the same mouse with a laser tracker that we use now.
-This was the first commercially successful application of the Smart Camera, an imaging device and a mini-computer that did not only capture and transmit video, but also communicated other useful data that it computed based on the algorithms that the Smart Camera was programmed and trained for.
-These products proved the commercial viability of Computer Vision products and started the trend of companies and applications using this technology.
+During this time period, the optical mouse was also introduced, the same mouse with a laser tracker that we use now.
+This was the first commercially successful application of the smart camera, an imaging device and a mini-computer that did not only capture and transmit video, but also communicated other useful data that is computed based on the algorithms that the smart camera was programmed and trained for.
+These products proved the commercial viability of computer vision products and started the trend of companies and applications using this technology.

 How is Computer Vision Booming Right Now?

 Technological breakthroughs in the past 20 years enabled Computer Vision applications to become more accessible, more scalable, faster, and cheaper.
 Here are some of these advancements:

 Cheaper and More Powerful Cameras, Storage and Computing Devices